-Help When You Need It is funded by Bristol City Council and is for older people who live within the Bristol boundaries, are over the age of 55 years, and in need of support (including mental health and substance misuse issues).
-This service is available to tenants not living in a Brunelcare property.
+Help When You Need It is a confidential, free and friendly service funded by Bristol City Council, to help people over the age of 55 who live within the Bristol boundaries and are in need of support (including mental health and substance misuse issues).

 - Maintain accommodation/tenancy or secure accommodation

 - Maximise income, reduce debts, or find paid work

 - Stay safe

 - What is Help When You Need It?

 Help When You Need It is a support service funded by Bristol City Council, to help older people living within the Bristol boundaries.